Massachusetts Revolutionaries: Bold Stories, Bright Legacies

 1. Complete the Entry Form (with included Media Agreement language)

-2. Attach your submission to the form.
+2. Attach your submission to the form

-3. DEADLINE is Monday, June 30th, by 11:59 p.m.
+3. DEADLINE is Friday, April 17, 2026 by 11:59 p.m.

 Please reach out to robert.powers@mass.gov with any questions